Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Background

 It should be noted that IRK methods are by no means new, and many papers have considered the efficient implementation of IRK integration in various contexts.
 Much of the early work was focused on ODEs and minimizing the number of LU decompositions that must be computed.
-Most of these works use a simplified Newton method, where it is assumed that $\mathcal{L}_i = \mathcal{L}_j$ for all $i,j$, and either consider the solution of the simplified \eqref{eq:k0} (see, e.g., \cite{varah79,butcher76,bickart77,houwen97b,jay99}), or introduce/analyze a modified nonlinear iteration or time stepping scheme (see, e.g., \cite{cooper83,pinto95,pinto96,cooper90,hoffmann97,jay00}).
+Most of these works use a simplified Newton method, where it is assumed that $\mathcal{L}_i = \mathcal{L}_j$ for all $i,j$, and either consider the solution of the simplified system \eqref{eq:k0} (see, e.g., \cite{varah79,butcher76,bickart77,houwen97b,jay99}), or introduce/analyze a modified nonlinear iteration or time stepping scheme (see, e.g., \cite{cooper83,pinto95,pinto96,cooper90,hoffmann97,jay00}).
 Some of the first works to consider IRK methods for PDEs were the sequence of papers \cite{mardel07,nissen11,staff06}, which analyze block triangular and diagonal preconditioners for the (linear) diffusion and biodomain equations in the Sobolev setting, and demonstrate that the preconditioned operators are well-conditioned.
 Other papers have demonstrated success with various IRK preconditioning strategies for parabolic type problems as well \cite{vanlent05,chen14,exh,8jp,27n}, with the method in \cite{exh} also demonstrating success in practice on linear hyperbolic problems.
 Nevertheless, very few works have considered the true nonlinear setting for numerical PDEs (that is, not simplified Newton) and, to our knowledge, no works have provided analysis of preconditioning \eqref{eq:k0} for non-parabolic problems.
 This work addresses both of these issues.

-\begin{remark}[Growing interest in IRK] It is worth pointing out that while writing this paper, at least three preprints have been posted online studying the use of IRK methods for numerical PDEs.
-Two papers develop new block preconditioning techniques for parabolic PDEs \cite{jiao2020optimal,rana2020new} (\cite{jiao2020optimal} also appeals to the Schur decomposition as will be used in this paper), and one focuses on a high-level numerical implementation of IRK methods with the Firedrake package \cite{farrell2020irksome}. \end{remark}
+\begin{remark}[Growing interest in IRK] While writing this paper, at least three preprints have been posted studying the use of IRK methods for numerical PDEs.
+Two papers develop new block preconditioning techniques for parabolic PDEs \cite{jiao2020optimal,rana2020new} (\cite{jiao2020optimal} also appeals to the Schur decomposition as used in this paper), and one focuses on a numerical implementation of IRK methods with the Firedrake package \cite{farrell2020irksome}. \end{remark}